 Provide details of the Writing Gig, including such information as if it’s an off-site or remote gig, if it is for a permanent position or a one-time project, and the type of documents you’re looking for.

 Check the boxes of the documents you want applicants to submit.
 You can request a Logline, Synopsis, Screenplay, Video or Audio Pitch, Resume, Samples and/or a Cover Letter.

 4. CHECK ALL TAGS FOR THIS WRITING GIG

 IMPORTANT: You won’t see your Gig published on the site right away.
-All Gigs must be verified first, and are then published one-by-one (or just a few at a time, depending on how many are submitted).
-This insures that each Gig is featured at the top for at least a little while, and gets individual attention.
-If you haven’t seen your Gig for a couple of weeks, or if it’s time sensitive, please contact email@example.com.
+All Gigs must be verified first, and are then published one-by-one (or a few at a time, depending on how many are submitted).
+This ensures that each Gig is featured at the top for at least a little while, and gets individual attention.
+If you haven’t seen your Gig after a week or so, or if it’s time sensitive, please contact firstname.lastname@example.org.